Generic selectors

 IASST.
 Courtesy: Twitter

-Institute of Advanced Study in Science and Technology (IASST), Guwahati, has developed an electrochemical sensing platform for detecting carcinogenic or mutagenic compound N-nitrosodimethylamine (NDMA) and N-nitrosodiethanolamine (NDEA).
+Institute of Advanced Study in Science and Technology (IASST), Guwahati, has developed an electrochemical sensing platform for detecting carcinogenic or mutagenic compounds N-nitrosodimethylamine (NDMA) and N-nitrosodiethanolamine (NDEA).

-NDMA and NDEA are sometimes found in food items like cured meat, bacon, some cheese, and low-fat milk.
+NDMA and NDEA are sometimes found in food items like cured meat, bacon, some cheeses, and low-fat milk.

-It was achieved by developing a modified electrode by immobilizing carbon nanomaterials (carbon dots) in DNA.
+It was achieved by developing a modified electrode by immobilising carbon nanomaterials (carbon dots) in DNA.

-IASST scientists pointed out that with changing food habits of urban Indians, they are exposed to harmful chemicals belonging to Nitrosamine family in cured meats, bacon, some cheese, low-fat dry milk, and fish.
+IASST scientists pointed out that with changing food habits of urban Indians, they are exposed to harmful chemicals belonging to the nitrosamine family in cured meats, bacon, some cheese, low-fat dry milk, and fish.

 Such chemicals include carcinogenic ones like NDMA and NDEA, which may also alter the chemical composition of our DNA.